 Pineapple tart season has officially kicked off in Singapore.
 Buttery, flaky, with a perfect balance of sweet and sour – these glorious Chinese New Year treats are pure gold.
 As with all things, go for the best in town, so you don’t waste your calories on unworthy contenders.
 Here are our top picks…

 Remember the legendary Fortune Bo Lo pineapple tarts from Crystal Jade?
-As its name suggests, they’re made to resemble the popular Hong Kong-style pineapple buns, except Crystal Jade’s version (pictured top) are small, crumbly, bite-sized little wonders ($19.80).
+As its name suggests, they’re made to resemble the popular Hong Kong-style pineapple buns, except Crystal Jade’s version, are small, crumbly, bite-sized little wonders.

 Goodwood Park Hotel

 Purists, lower that eyebrow.
-Back by popular demand are SPRMRKT’s signature Lemongrass Earl Grey pineapple tarts ($38.80 for 600g).
-Bite through the buttery shortcrust pastry blended with Earl Grey tea leaves and you’ll taste the fresh homemade pineapple jam with an twinge of lemongrass – not your traditional tart, but totally refreshing.
+Back by popular demand are SPRMRKT’s signature Lemongrass Earl Grey pineapple tarts.
+Bite through the buttery shortcrust pastry blended with Earl Grey tea leaves and you’ll taste the fresh homemade pineapple jam with a twinge of lemongrass – not your traditional tart, but totally refreshing.
 We’re converts.

 Old Seng Choong